csparpa/csparpa.github.io/content/zero-downtime-hot-code-deployments-with-docker.md

 Start with Git-cloning the app, say, into folder `$SAMPLE_APP`.
 Now, you can run the app in a Docker container or natively on your host.

 Both scenarios rely on the `run.bash` script that is basically a shell wrapper launching Gunicorn in daemon mode and saving its PID into a file.
-This is important as we will use it later to notify a `HUP` signal to the Gunicorn process.
+This is important as we will use it later to send a `HUP` signal to the Gunicorn process.

 Code reload will be performed by the `reload.sh` script, that basically calls `kill -HUP` on the running Gunicorn process.